FrzMtrsprt/QtUnblockNeteaseMusic/README.md

 2. Clone the repository
 3. Open the project in Qt Creator / VSCode (extra extensions needed)
 4. Compile & Run
-- When compiling on Windows, MSVC v143 + Windows 11 SDK (10.0.22621.0) is recommended, to support Windows specific features like EcoQoS.
 - If you want to generate a complete package with libraries,
   copy `QtUnblockNeteaseMusic.exe` to a new directory and run `windeployqt.exe .\QtUnblockNeteaseMusic.exe`